--Strain if you wish, the result will be more uniform and creamy consistency.
+Strain if you wish, the result will be a more uniform and creamy consistency.

--Add sugar and semolina to the juice, cook for about 5-10 minutes until getting thick, stir occasionally.
-Adjust the sugar, add more if desired.
+Add sugar and semolina to the juice, and cook for about 5-10 minutes until getting thick, stirring occasionally.
+Adjust the sugar, and add more if desired.

 For best results, transfer the porridge into the fridge, serve after a few hours, or the day after.

--There is a variety of semolina in the shops, if you choose the gluten-free options such as buckwheat (tattari), the result is still a good taste, but the consistency might be different.
+-There is a variety of semolina in the shops; if you choose gluten-free options such as buckwheat (tattari), the result is still a good taste, but the consistency might be different.